cpaterno/csc-212-s18/lab-07/README.md

 ## 2. Testing out Merge

-In order to test out your Merge function using the provided main.cc above, you must have these files from the lab repository,
+In order to test out your Merge function using the provided main.cc above, you must use a certain command line structure/args.

-> `mergeTest.in`
->
-> `mergeTest.out`

 What you will do is uncomment the line that calls `testMerge();`.
 In the given `main.cpp` file, this is line 15.
 Then you will compile using,